Delboy/DryDrops/TESTING.md

 - #### Delete Product
     Checked that:
     - The Delete Product button can be found in two places.
-Next to the 'edit' button at the bottom of the product's card, and to the right of the 'edit' button on the products detail page.
+Next to the 'edit' button at the bottom of the product's card, and to the right of the 'edit' button on the product's detail page.
     - Clicking either of the delete buttons brings up a warning modal, asking the user if they are sure they want to delete the product, and informing them that it is irreversible.
     - Once the warning modal has been activated, the delete button deletes the product from the database.
     - Pressing the cancel button closes the modal.